saezlab/Covid19/README.md

 + **Calu-3** human lung epithelial cancer cell line: mock treated vs infected with SARS-CoV-2.

-## Scripts and Analysis
+Then, we analysed the effects at the transcriptomic level of different viral
+infections:

++ A549 alveolar cancer cell line: mock treated vs infected with SARS-CoV-2.

++ A549 alveolar cancer cell line: mock treated vs infected with RSV.

++ A549 alveolar cancer cell line: mock treated vs infected with HPIV3.

+## Effect of SARS-CoV-2 infection in different cell lines

-We detail below the different scripts and analysis performed:
+We detail below the different scripts and analysis performed in this section:

 + We first applied a traditional differential expression analysis using the **DESeq2** R package.
 This is aligned with the script of Agatha Treveil from